-This guide will tell you everything you need to know if you’re running a small business in the U.K. We recommend you digest the information in this guide and comply with the new regulations to avoid significant penalties.
+This guide is aimed at people running a small business in the U.K. We recommend you digest the information in this guide and read the ICO guidance to comply with the new regulations and avoid significant penalties.

 This guide includes:

 - What does the GDPR mean for small businesses?

 - How can small businesses obtain data under the GDPR?

 - What are controllers and processors?

 - How to prepare your small business for the GDPR